-An employer is entitled to dismiss an employee: (i) for legitimate reasons related to an employee's work abilities and his/her behaviour, (ii) if an employee is at fault for breaching work duty and work discipline, and (iii) due to business-related reasons of the employer.
+An employer is entitled to dismiss an employee: (i) for legitimate reasons related to an employee's work abilities and his/her behaviour; (ii) if an employee is at fault for breaching work duty and work discipline; and (iii) due to business-related reasons of the employer.

-Legitimate reasons related to an employee's work ability are: (i) poor performance, i.e. lack of knowledge and qualifications; and (ii) if the employee is convicted of a criminal offence at work or in connection to work.
+Legitimate reasons related to an employee's work ability are: (i) poor performance, i.e. lack of knowledge and qualifications; (ii) if the employee is convicted of a criminal offence at work or in connection to work; and (iii) if the employee does not return to work within 15 days from the expiry of the suspension of work/unpaid leave